mog96/code-for-palestine-2017_y3-gaza/README.md

 Start a new project and add a new activity from scratch.
 Add the ability to take text entered in an EditText in the main Activity and pass it via an Intent to a child Activity to be displayed.

 #### Afternoon Session (1.5 hrs)
 Start boarding pass app, a.k.a.
-LayoutMania.
+LayoutMania ([Lesson 5](https://github.com/mog96/code-for-palestine-2017_y3-gaza/tree/master/Lessons/Lesson05-Boarding-Pass-App-With-ConstraintLayout)).

+## Day 6
+Mastering ConstraintLayout.

+### Exercise
+Finish layout of boarding pass app ([Lesson 5](https://github.com/mog96/code-for-palestine-2017_y3-gaza/tree/master/Lessons/Lesson05-Boarding-Pass-App-With-ConstraintLayout)).

 # Sources
 Curriculum based on Udacity course #851: [Developing Android Apps](https://classroom.udacity.com/courses/ud851).